chadday/dra-counties/README.md

 ## Description

-This list of 252 counties comes from the [Delta Regional Authority](https://dra.gov/funding-programs-states-economic-development/states-economic-development-assistance-program/distressed-counties-and-parishes/) website.
+This list of 252 counties was compiled from [Delta Regional Authority](https://dra.gov/funding-programs-states-economic-development/states-economic-development-assistance-program/distressed-counties-and-parishes/) website.

 Updated: Aug.
 20, 2021